 A casino will never enter into a bet in which they expect to lose money.
 Most individuals would probably say they behave the same way, and yet millions of Americans keep significant portions of their cash in checking or savings accounts with yields far below the current inflation rate, almost guaranteeing that they’ll lose money in real terms.
-If you don’t want to invest, help maximize your cash by putting it to work in a high-yield savings vehicle, like Betterment Everyday™ Savings.
+If you don’t want to invest, help maximize your cash by putting it to work in a high-yield cash account, like Betterment Everyday™ Cash Reserve.

 3. Turn Your Losses into Wins